ar-fi/syncmount/README.md

 * mounts filesystems, supported by Linux kernel (may require extra kernel modules to be installed to support particular filesystems)
 * sends notifications to unprivileged piece of software by means of POSIX Message Queue
-* can be used in unprivileged mode for monitoring of attached USB storage devices only
 * runs in background as well as in foreground
 * can mount filesystems both in read-only and read-write modes, depending on the label of partition/volume.
 * can be commanded by third party software to unmount particular partition/volume by means of dedicated POSIX Message Queue